Speedometer at the redline zone with a counter display and stop sign

 Risks of Ignoring Gmail Sending Limits

-Let’s say you want to go ahead and ignore the unofficial and official Gmail sending limits as a cold emailer.
+Let’s say you want to ignore the unofficial and official Gmail sending limits as a cold emailer.
 The following would happen:

-• Emails landing in spam: You send less than the official limit (2000/inbox), but more than the cold emailer limit (25/inbox), you’ll trigger filters defined by Gmail sending limits.
-Once marked as spam, recovery is tough, and future emails are more likely to be flagged from that domain/inbox.
+You send less than the official limit (2000/inbox), but more than the cold emailer limit (25/inbox), you’ll trigger filters defined by Gmail sending limits.
+Once marked as spam, recovery is tough, and future emails from that domain or inbox are more likely to be flagged.

 Build Trust.
 Boost Replies